 As an eye care specialist, I’d like to share my experience so far of how COVID-19 can affect your eye health.

 My initial reaction was one of great concern since I assumed that the eyes might be a major point of virus entry.
-This would mean warning all my patients to not touch or rub eyes and for all contact lens wearers to take a break.
-Fortunately it became apparent very early on that the eye was not a point of entry.
-This was great news and I hope researchers will find out why and that it helps with discovery of a successful treatment.
-It’s worth noting that I have always recommended that my contact lens wearers stop wear whenever they have an respiratory infection/disease.
-THIS SHOULD STILL HOLD IN CASE OF COVID-19.
+This would mean warning all my patients to not touch or rub eyes and for all contact lens wearers to take a break from wearing them.

-It has been recognised that myopia onset is suppressed in kids who get more outdoors exposure, so kids should be encouraged to spend time on balconies and back yards, naturally using their distance vision.
-This is even more relevant when team sports are cancelled.
+It has been recognised that myopia onset is suppressed in kids who get more outdoor exposure.
+As such, kids should be encouraged to spend time on balconies and back yards, naturally using their distance vision.
+This is even more relevant when team sports are canceled.